cmdcolin/cmdcolin.github.io/_posts/2023-09-27-areyousure.md

 store in an object.

 But, are you sure you're actually going to get an `T` back?
-What if some random user provided string is provided and it produces undefined?
+What if some random user provided string is used to index the Record, and it produces undefined?
 You might think, as a typescripter "do I really have to add undefined to the signature, shouldn't Typescript check this for me"?
 Well..

 ## `noUncheckedIndexedAccess`